PesloStudios/react-native-video-manager/README.md

 This tool based on [`react-native-video-editor`](https://www.npmjs.com/package/react-native-video-editor), with working example, support to newer React Native versions, and more improvements.

+**Temporary note**: This fork is being migrated to support Swift & Kotlin, and updated to support new functionality.
+Android is not yet at feature parity with iOS, and therefore it may not function as expected.
+Once feature parity has been reached, we'll look to contribute the changes here back to the community ✨

 ## Installation

 ```sh